samwestmoreland/please/docs/codelabs/plugin_writing.md

 - You must have Please installed: [Install please](https://please.build/quickstart.html)

 ### What You’ll Learn
-- How to hook an existing plugin up to Please
+- How to write your own custom plugin for use with Please
-- How to configure the plugin

-### what if I get stuck?
+### What if I get stuck?

 The final result of running through this codelab can be found [here](https://github.com/thought-machine/please-codelabs/tree/main/getting_started_python) for reference.
 If you really